-Ruptured ovarian cysts can have a variety of appearances depending on when the rupture took place, and whether the cyst is hemorrhagic or not.
-If a candidate is found, it should fulfill the criteria for a cyst:
+Ruptured ovarian cysts can have a variety of appearances depending on when the rupture took place, and whether the cyst is haemorrhagic or not.
+If a candidate is found, it should fulfil the criteria for a cyst:

 - thin wall

-- if hemorrhagic, clot may adhere to cyst wall mimicking a nodule, but has no blood flow on Doppler imaging
+- if haemorrhagic, clot may adhere to cyst wall mimicking a nodule, but has no blood flow on Doppler imaging

 - posterior acoustic enhancement

 - may be less noticeable if harmonics or compounding is used

 - there should not be any internal blood flow